 0% Approval Rating: Despite his soothing, charismatic voice and a virtual monopoly on airtime in Post-nuclear holocaust America, President Eden is widely considered a joke by the people of the Wasteland.
 In fact, many people assume he's either an old pre-war broadcast playing on a loop, or a crazy guy broadcasting from a bunker somewhere.
-However, when the Enclave makes their appearance on the scene after a 35 year absence, he quickly reaches Not-So-Harmless Villain status.
-And the latter suggestion wasn't far off when in a later quest that involves retrieving an important item for the Brotherhood of Steel, you end up getting captured and hauled in that very bunker.
+However, when the Enclave makes their appearance on the scene after a 35 year absence, he quickly reaches Not-So-Harmless Villain status, what with the wanton genocide of Wastelanders left-and-right.
+And the latter suggestion wasn't far off when in a later quest that involves retrieving an important item for the Brotherhood of Steel, you end up getting captured and hauled in that very bunker - specifically, a well-armed and well-fortified secret base.

 Absurdly Spacious Sewer: Downtown DC is a honeycomb of subway, maintenance and sewer tunnels connecting to each other and the surface, and is chock full of ghouls, raiders, radroaches and more.
 It's quite easy to get lost down here if you don't watch your Pip Boy map, and if you're actively looking for another location when you get into them, good luck.